linuxmint/cinnamon-spices-desklets/notes@schorschii/README.md

 # Note Desklet

 ## Contributions
+- code and first themes by _schorschii_
-- Additional note styles by Niki
+- many new note themes and logo by _Niki_